santisbon/reference/src/rpi.md

 ## Boot from SSD

+!!! important
+    If using a SATA SSD make sure the cable/adapter has an **ASMedia** chipset so it will work properly with Raspberry Pi.

 These instructions are for Raspberry Pi 4.
 Other boards may need [additional steps](https://www.makeuseof.com/how-to-boot-raspberry-pi-ssd-permanent-storage/).

 1. Use Raspberry Pi Imager to flash the **USB Boot** bootloader utility image onto a microSD card.